julamifra/productivity-app/README.md

     1) All tasks are rendered in the list with the title, note (if added) and 3 buttons to the right (flag, bin, edit).
     2) If task is marked, its background is green.
     3) If Flag icon is marked, its turns into yellow.
-    4) If the Bin icon is clicked, the task is removed and the list is refreshed
+    4) If the Bin icon is clicked, the task is removed and the list is refreshed.
     5) If the Edit icon is clicked the user is redirected to the CreateForm page.
     6) Previous and Next button are displayed at the very top of the page.
     7) If there are more than 10 elements on the list, this buttons are enabled.
 Otherwise, there are disabled.